SERVICES

 Back Injuries

-We treat both sudden (acute) and long-term (chronic) lower back pain, including muscle strains, sprains, and joint issues such as facet joint and sacroiliac (SI) joint pain.
+Sudden (acute) and long-term (chronic) lower back pain, including muscle strains, sprains, and joint issues such as facet joint and sacroiliac (SI) joint pain.
 Conditions like degenerative disc disease (spondylosis), herniated or bulging discs, and sciatica (nerve pain radiating down the leg) are also addressed.
-Additionally, we manage spinal stenosis, the narrowing of the spinal canal that can lead to nerve compression, causing pain, numbness, or weakness.
+Additionally, we manage stenosis, the narrowing of spaces within the spine or nerve passages, which can lead to nerve compression and cause pain, numbness, or weakness.
 We also treat bone spurs (osteophytes) that contribute to stiffness and discomfort, as well as conditions like spondylolisthesis (vertebrae slipping out of place), mid-back pain, general thoracic spine discomfort, and more.

 Head & Neck Injuries

-We help manage neck pain caused by muscle spasms, joint problems, and injuries resulting from sudden movements (e.g., whiplash).
-Degenerative issues affecting the neck, like spondylosis, as well as conditions such as disc injuries and spinal stenosis, are also treated.
+Muscle spasms, joint problems, and injuries resulting from sudden movements (e.g., whiplash).
+Degenerative issues affecting the neck, like spondylosis, as well as conditions such as disc injuries and stenosis (narrowing of spaces within the neck or nerve passages) are also treated.
 We also address the formation of bone spurs in the cervical spine, which can lead to stiffness, pain, and reduced range of motion.
 Additional conditions include tension headaches, migraines, and facial nerve pain (e.g., trigeminal neuralgia).
 We also provide care for jaw issues (TMD), facial weakness and paralysis (Bell's palsy), recovery from strokes, lingering symptoms after a concussion, and more.

 Shoulder Injuries